-1) Functional- impairments including assistance with activities of daily living such as bathing, dressing, eating/feeding;
+(1) Functional - Type and frequency of assistance required with activities of daily living such as bathing, dressing, eating/feeding, transferring, mobility, and toileting.

-2) Clinical supports-skilled nursing or other skilled care (e.g., wound care, infusions), sensory impairments, other health diagnoses; and
+(2) Skilled Care Needs - Occurrence and frequency of certain treatments/procedures, skilled care (e.g., wound care, infusions), medical visits, and other types of formal care.